-Multiple attributes in a connected directory can map to one attribute in Oracle Internet Directory.
+Multiple attributes in a connected directory can map to one attribute in the Oracle back-end directory.
 For example, suppose that the Oracle Human Resources directory represents Anne Smith by using two attributes: firstname=Anne and lastname=Smith.
-You can map these two attributes to one attribute in Oracle Internet Directory: cn=Anne Smith.
+You can map these two attributes to one attribute in the Oracle back-end directory: cn=Anne Smith.
 However, in bidirectional synchronization, you cannot then map in reverse.
 For example, you cannot map cn=Anne Smith to many attributes.